ebruun/apc523_project/README.md

 ### Part 1: Graphs
 To run an iteration on a medium size graph, just run `python main.py`, the iterations will be shown in a new matplotlib window.
 To change the options, see instructions in that same file.

+Turn output plots on and off as needed, note that GIFs take a long time to create for analyses over 20 iterations.
+There are several example output GIFs found in the output folder, new outpit will be saved here.
+There are three predefined input files that can be run, turn these on/off in the package definition portion of the main.py file.

 ### Part 2: FEM

 To run the script with a simple truss with three nodes and two elements, run `python fem_analysis.py`.